kolliderhq/example_market_maker/README.md

 ### Current Strategies

 You can configure the strategy of the Market Maker in the `config.yaml`.
-We are following the framework laid out in ["Demystifying Market Making"](https://kollider.medium.com/long-story-short-demystifying-market-making-98efe4f709da).
+We are following the framework laid out in *[Demystifying Market Making](https://kollider.medium.com/long-story-short-demystifying-market-making-98efe4f709da)*.

 #### Mid Price